Sethuraman/bootcamp-gocdinfra/README.md

 # To set up the bootcamp infra do the below

-1. On AWS first create an ssh key pair under EC2.
+1. On AWS first create an ssh key pair in the aws region where EC2 is going to be deployed.
 This is to allow you to login to the boxes you will be creating.
 Download the .pem file and store it safely.
 Also set the file permissions to ```chmod 400 <your pem file>```
 2. Install aws cli locally by running ```brew install awscli```
 3. Get your access key and secret key from the aws console.
-4. Run ```aws configure``` and enter your access key and secret key and store that in your local aws credentials.
+4. Run ```aws configure``` and enter your access key, secret key and aws region store that in your local aws credentials.
 This will make it easier to run the below commands.
 5. Clone the git@github.com:Sethuraman/bootcamp-gocdinfra.git locally.
 6. Run the below command
     ```